ABOUT FLATHEAD MUNICIPAL AIRPORT AUTHORITY

 McKay has a Master’s of Science in Aerospace from Embry-Riddle Aeronautical University and a Bachelor’s degree from Rocky Mountain College in Aviation.

-Office Manager, Laurie Pein, brings more than 30 years of administrative experience to GPIA.
+Director of Administration Laurie Pein brings more than 30 years of administrative experience to GPIA.
 Pein has developed a new filing system and has reorganized office procedures to enhance the productivity of airport staff.
 Whether a bill is to be paid, board meeting minutes are to be taken, or visitors have questions, Pein is at the ready to lend a tenured helping hand.

 A certified notary, Pein studied to become a legal administrative assistant at La Grande College of Business and is currently attending Flathead Valley Community College to become a medical transcriptionist.

 Outside of her work at the airport, Pein enjoys reading, working in her greenhouse and spending time with her family.